protocol/research-website/content/posts/202106-arpm-welcome/index.md

 The ARPMs will be supporting PL Research initiatives as well as conducting research into how innovative technologies are developed.

-We asked our new summer researchers what about their paths to PL Research, the projects that interest them most, and their thoughts about future technological developments:
+We asked our new summer researchers about their paths to PL Research, the projects that interest them most, and their thoughts about future technological developments:

 ## [Max Krieger](/authors/max-krieger/)